flyntwp/flynt/Components/BlockImageText/README.md

 ---

-Text: Simple 2 column image and a wysiwyg
+Text: Image and formatted text side by side.